Robi1021/cloudone-network-security-samples/edge-deployment/README.md

 After deploying this Quick Start, you will be able to:

 - Deploy Network Security Virtual Appliance (NSVA) as an [Edge Protection](https://cloudone.trendmicro.com/docs/network-security/option1/)
-- Configure your security profile in Cloud One Network Security console by distributing various Intrustion Prevention (IPS), Geo Filters to prevent your resources from inbound and outbound attack.
+- Configure your security profile in Network Security console by distributing various Intrustion Prevention (IPS), Geo Filters to prevent your resources from inbound and outbound attack.
 - Perform various inbound and outbound attacks to validate protection.
 - Access logs of Network Security Virtual Applicance (NSVA) to verify which filters are getting triggered.